fastify/fastify-jwt/README.md

 ### `decode`

-* `complete`: Return an object with the decoded header, payload, signature and input (the token part before the signature), instead of just the content of the payload.
+* `complete`: Return an object with the decoded header, payload, signature, and input (the token part before the signature), instead of just the content of the payload.
 Default is `false`.
 * `checkTyp`: When validating the decoded header, setting this option forces the check of the typ property against this value.
 Example: `checkTyp: 'JWT'`.
 Default is `undefined`.

 ### `sign`